Shakenbeer/Animations/README.md

-_So, I've decided to improve my animations.
-Here is the first one, for my biathlon pet-project._
+_So, I've decided to improve my animations._

 ### Compose Pager